electricimp/Loggly/README.md

 ## Logging Methods

-There are three methods (representing three log levels) that can be used to log messages - `log`, `warn`, and `err`.
+There are three methods (representing three log levels) that can be used to log messages - `log`, `warn`, and `error`.
 When any of the logging methods are called, the following set of metadata is added to the message:

 ```squirrel
 {